HiPERCAM/hipercam/docs/phaseII.rst

 parameter of the ``hfinder`` setup.
 So perhaps your setup can be readout in 3 seconds, but for reasons of signal-to-noise perhaps you add 7 seconds exposure delay.
-Then your exposure time (and cadence, as dead time is negigible in this case) will be 10 seconds.
+Then your exposure time (and cadence, as dead time is negligible in this case) will be 10 seconds.
 If you set the exposure delay to 0 however, your exposure will be 3 seconds and you wouldn't be able to go faster without altering the setup.
 An important consideration in phase II is to avoid setups that make it